Chapter 7: The Proclamation

 Why come here after dark?
 Why come here at all?

 Those she’d chased were too wealthy to be bandits.
 If they headed some criminal enterprise, why meet here?
-Surely, there was a warm room somewhere, well supplied with wine and all the privacy they’d ever need?
+Surely, there was a warm room somewhere, well supplied with wine and all the privacy they’d need?

 She slipped farther back, stopping as they approached the entrance to a cave.
 Dismounting, she walked her horse off the trail.
 After tying it securely, she crept closer, hiding in the brush.